Best LED Projectors

 All of the projectors here are small and can be carried in your pocket with you.
 If portability is important to you, then most LED projectors will satisfy your needs.

 But most projectors are home theater projectors, not pico projectors.
 Their sizes can impede on mounting conditions, where you’re going to place them, and much more.
 If you want a home theater projector, then its size is something you must definitely consider - whether you plan to keep it in one place or move around.
-If you’re interested, check out the best home theater projectors here (Interlink to Best Home Theater Projectors).
+If you’re interested, check out our best portable projectors.

-Resolution: HD or Full HDHD is just 720p, while Full HD is 1080p.
+HD is just 720p, while Full HD is 1080p.
 If you want a better looking projector, especially for Blu-Ray or gaming use, then Full HD may be what you’re looking for.
 Otherwise, it may not matter.
-If you want to learn more about whether 720p may actually be your better choice over 1080p, check out this.
+If you want to learn more about whether 720p may actually be your better choice over other 1080p projectors.

 LED Projector: Frequently Asked Questions